The Secret of NIMH: Critical response

-Vincent Canby of The New York Times noted the film's animation was "something of a technical and stylistic triumph" in comparison to that of Disney's golden age, but expressed dismay at the narrative, finding it too complicated and lacking in an "easily identifiable central character".
-In his review for the 1990 VHS re-release, Jeff Unger of Entertainment Weekly gave The Secret of NIMH a grade of "A", calling it "a wonderful adaptation" of the original book, adding that "Bluth and his animators, bless them, chose to revive an endangered art form – classically detailed animation.
+Vincent Canby of The New York Times noted the film's animation was "something of a technical and stylistic triumph" comparable to that of Disney's golden age, but he expressed dismay at the narrative, finding it too complicated and lacking in an "easily identifiable central character".
+In his review for the 1990 VHS re-release, Jeff Unger of Entertainment Weekly gave The Secret of NIMH an A grade, calling it "a wonderful adaptation" of the original book, adding that "Bluth and his animators, bless them, chose to revive an endangered art form – classically detailed animation.
 They drew their characters exquisitely and gave them individual personalities.
-The entire ensemble – artists, actors, animals, and musicians – created something unique: the world's first enjoyable rat race".
-Similarly, Richard Corliss of Time magazine called the movie "something gorgeous to look at".
+The entire ensemble – artists, actors, animals, and musicians – created something unique: the world's first enjoyable rat race."
+Similarly, Richard Corliss of Time magazine called the film "something gorgeous to look at".

+John Nubbin reviewed The Secret of NIMH for Different Worlds magazine and stated that "The Secret of NIMH is a delight to watch, and good news for all lovers of quality animation.
+Not only because it is a fine film, but also because it gives us hope for more of the same (or better) from this new, quality-pledging studio."

 Accolades

 The Secret of NIMH won Best Animated Film of 1982 at the 10th annual Saturn Awards, where it also received a nomination for Best Fantasy Film, losing to The Dark Crystal.
 In his acceptance speech, Bluth remarked: "Thanks.
 We didn't think anyone had noticed".
 The film was also nominated for Best Family Feature for Animation, Musical or Fantasy at the 4th annual Youth in Film Awards, being beaten by E.T. the Extra-Terrestrial, while the home video release received an Award of Excellence from the Film Advisory Board.
 In 2008, the American Film Institute nominated this film for its Top 10 Animation Films list.